-My principal research interests are in visual perception, oculomotor neurophysiology and experimental psychophysics.
+My principal research interests are in disorders of visual perception, oculomotor neurophysiology, and experimental psychophysics.
 I have a particular focus on understanding the neuropsychology underpinning perceptual experience in infantile nystagmus.
 Much of my work involves eye and/or body tracking, combining new technologies with classical psychophysical methods to understand the complex relationship between perception and action.
-As an optometrist, I typically recruit patients with orthoptic or perceptual disorders to better understand visual physiology.
+I am an optometrist, and typically recruit patients with orthoptic or perceptual disorders to better understand visual physiology.
 I am also the author of the popular ophthalmology e-textbook Dunn Vision Reference.

 - GOC registered optometrist